philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 In addition, by using `privStore[this.id]` instead of `this` you won't be able to access public properties inside of private methods.
 You lose all the power of dynamic `this` in JavaScript.

+Lastly, it's not memory efficient.
+Because these private objects are stored on an object, they won't be garbage because the object retains a strong reference to them.
+Even if the public instance they're holding the private data for is garbage collected, they will remain until the entire object is destroyed.

 I wasn't satisfied, so I decided to keep exploring.

+### A Second Attempt

 After thinking about the problem a bit more, I realized you could eliminate most of this boilerplate by replacing `privStore[this.id]` with a function that does the same thing.

 Basically, you write function that accepts an object and returns another object that is just used to store private members.
-Since the only way to access this private object is to call this function, the scope of the private objects because the same as the scope of this particular function.
+Since the only way to access this private object is to call this function, the scope of the private objects become the same as the scope of this particular function.

 I also realized that if the returned private object were created with the passed object as its prototype, then you'd be able to use `this` in private methods and access both private and public properties.

+Lastly, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate JavaScript objects with other objects rather than just objects with strings (like traditional JavaScript objects).
+This means we can avoid having to put an ID on each instance.
+It also means we can avoid the garbage collection issue since WeakMaps don't create strong references to the objecs they hold.

 I wanted to take this solution for a spin, so I wrote a small module to do it.